jletroui/FrcJavaKoans/CONTRIBUTING.md

 ### Design goals

 - Strive to work on a bare WPILib installation: on VSCode with no need for a plugin.
 - Simple start: no dependency other than the Java standard library, so as to avoid a build step with a dependency management tool.
+This has consequences: the project has to includes a mini test framework for example.
 - Java 17, because as of 2024, this is the version used by default in WPILib's VSCode.

 ### Compromises and limitations